Shopify vs. WooCommerce: Which shop is better?

 | Monthly costs (basic) | From €36/month | From €5/month (hosting) |

-| Transaction fees | 0.5–2% (without Shopify Payments) | None (only payment gateway) |
+| Transaction fees | 0.5–2% (excluding Shopify Payments) | None (payment gateway only) |

-| Hosting included | Yes | No (self-managed) |
+| Hosting included | Yes | No (organize yourself) |

-| SSL certificate | Included | Depends on host (often included) |
+| SSL certificate | Included | Depending on the hosting provider (often included) |

 | Number of products | Unlimited | Unlimited |

-| Design templates | ~180 (12 free) | 1,000+ (many free) |
+| Design Templates | ~180 (12 free) | 1,000+ (many free) |

-| Plugin/app ecosystem | ~8,000 apps | ~60,000 plugins |
+| Plugin/App Ecosystem | ~8,000 Apps | ~60,000 Plugins |

 | SEO features | Good | Very good |

-| Blogging features | Basic | Excellent (WordPress) |
+| Blogging Features | Basic | Excellent (WordPress) |

-| Multilingual | Via apps | Via plugins (WPML, Polylang) |
+| Multilingualism | Via Apps | Via Plugins (WPML, Polylang) |

 | Multi-currency | Included (Shopify Markets) | Via plugins |

-| POS integration | Shopify POS (excellent) | Via plugins (limited) |
+| POS Integration | Shopify POS (excellent) | Via Plugins (limited) |

 | Dropshipping | Very good (DSers, Oberlo) | Good (AliDropship etc.) |

-| B2B features | Shopify Plus | Via plugins |
+| B2B Features | Shopify Plus | About Plugins |

 | API access | Yes (GraphQL + REST) | Yes (REST + Webhooks) |

-| Backup & security | Automatic | Self-managed |
+| Backup & Security | Automatic | Manage it yourself |

-| Uptime guarantee | 99.99% | Depends on host |
+| Uptime guarantee | 99.99% | Dependent on the hoster |

-| Support | 24/7 (EN), email (DE) | Community + host support |
+| Support | 24/7 (EN), Email (DE) | Community + Hoster Support |

-The cost question is often the deciding factor when choosing a platform.
+Cost is often the deciding factor when choosing a platform.
 We have created a realistic 3-year comparison for a typical Austrian online shop with 200–500 products:

-| Cost Item | Monthly | 3 Years |
+| Cost item | Monthly | 3 years |

 |---|---|---|